Entry Methods Always Take lvalue References (feature/bug)

 This is indeed the direction we're aiming to go, and want to move on in the not-too-distant future.
 There's room for big reductions in how much the user has to write, and also performance improvements (e.g. bug #921).
 We'll look forward to discussing this with you (e.g. at the workshop), and try to get more of our plans and ideas out in the open so that users can see it.

-#2 Updated by Nils Deppe 12 days ago
+#2 Updated by Nils Deppe about 1 month ago

 Okay, that's really good news.
 We would be happy to be involved in brainstorming, development and testing of any new infrastructure.
 We've made very extensive use of template metaprogramming in our code.
 Almost everything is decided at compile time that can be and with C++11 compilation time doesn't need to increase much, even with very TMP heavy code.
 We also have a very generic wrapper around Charm++ arrays that we are planning an making more generic in the near future (weeks timescale).
 This will hopefully be useful for drawing some inspiration and learning some lessons on where to go with TMP in Charm++.